aruncs31s/ethical-hacking/Pre-Requests/Environment.md

 ## **Setting Up Black Arch**
-Black arch is is an arch based penetration testing operating system which has over 2800 tools
+Black arch is is an arch based penetration testing operating system which has over 2800 tools.I am assuming that you have installed the arch linux on your pc/laptop/... or you have alredy have it on your system.
+Now we have to install blackarch into your arch linux installition which makes installing tools easy
 ![Blackarch](./images/blackarch_fluxbox.jpg?raw=true)

 click [here](https://blackarch.org/) to know more